+35725368683

 This investment can be made in one of three ways:

 • New residential property bought from a developer or developing company.
 Golden Visa real estate investment can be a house, a flat, or two properties.
-The investment can also be a commercial property like offices, which can be resale.
-In both cases, the applicant must show that they have paid the amount in full and that the money came from abroad.
-It is impossible to pay with money from sources inside Cyprus or borrowed from sources inside Cyprus.
+The investment can also be in commercial property like offices, which can be resale.
+In both cases, the applicant must demonstrate that they have paid the amount in full and that the funds originated from abroad.
+It is impossible to pay with money from sources within Cyprus or to borrow from within Cyprus.

-• Shares in a company registered and located in Cyprus, employing personnel of at least five (5) people.
+• Shares in a company registered and located in Cyprus, employing at least five (5) people.

 • Units in the Cyprus Investment Funds Association collective investments (AIF, AFLNP, RAIF).